Painful Bladder and Interstitial Cystitis Treatments

 Possible surgeries include bladder augmentation and urinary diversion

 Avoid drinking cranberry juice as this will make the symptoms worse as the bladder is inflamed without a bacterial infection present.
 In fact any sharp acidic food or drink makes the symptoms worse in this condition, its a really good indicator for the difference between a bacterial infection such as UTI and an IC case.

-If you have been diagnosed with or think you may have Painful Bladder /Interstitial Cystitis, you can use the right hand navigation menu to find out about the different types of treatments outlined above that may be options for you.
+If you have been diagnosed with or think you may have Painful Bladder /Interstitial Cystitis, you can find out about the different types of treatments outlined above by speaking to your doctor or GP.